xtekky/gpt4free/README.md

 ##### Storing the .HAR File

 - Place the exported .har file in the `./har_and_cookies` directory if you are using Docker.
-Alternatively, you can store it in any preferred location within your current working directory.
+Alternatively, if you are using Python from a terminal, you can store it in a `./har_and_cookies` directory within your current working directory.

 Note: Ensure that your .har file is stored securely, as it may contain sensitive information.